Funding opportunity

 • use this grant to support your long-term career goals and chosen career route

-• show that you will direct and be the sole intellectual leader of the proposed project
+• be able to demonstrate you are the sole intellectual leader of the application and the proposed work

 • are employed as a postdoctoral research assistant, although this grant cannot start until your current work finishes